 Whether you call it a framework, the groundwork, or a playbook – part of buying a franchise business means you’ll likely follow a prescribed business plan.

 You’ll know exactly what products or services you’ll be selling.
-And you may be provided training on running the business too.
+Plus you'll receive an operations manual.
+You may also be provided training on running the business too.

 If it’s a turnkey business, you will have all of the equipment and supplies you need to get off to a great start as well.